 But in reality, the biggest danger you’ll face is probably the risk of porcupine fish spikes in your foot as you walk the beach.
 Yep, that happens.
 And in all honesty, sounds way worse than it actually is.
-When you unsuspectingly put your foot into a washed up skeleton of a porcupine fish, all you need to do is pluck them out like a prickle.
-No major.

 So is Socotra safe, it most absolutely is.
 The war on the mainland feels very removed and disconnected from the laid back island life style of Socotra, but more on that below…

-Keeping Yourself Protected When Travelling to Socotra
+Keeping Safe When Traveling to Socotra

 Grab yourself some good travel insurance with Safety Wing, throw in a first aid kit and pack for prevention.
 We recommend the following –